blorente/naylang-documentation/src/object_model.md

 #### Blocks

 Blocks are a particular case of native types in Naylang.
 They represent lambda functions that respond to an `apply()` method with a correct number of parameters.
-Therefore, a block will be represented as a GraceBlock with one user-defined method (`apply`) which will nave no set number of parameters, and will simpy consume all the parameters available.
+Therefore, a block will be represented as a `GraceBlock` with one user-defined method (`apply`) which will nave a variable number of parameters, and will simpy consume all the parameters available.
 The implementation of `apply` will represent the desired behavior of the lambda function.

 ### Casting